 The European Union has forced a number of regulations and laws in the past two years including:

-According to some experts, the EU Second Payment Services Directive is bringing in change and innovation in the online payment industry.
+According to some experts, the EU Second Payment Services Directive is bringing change and innovation to the online payment industry.
 The directive consists of two main elements of popular importance for e-commerce merchants: strong customer authentication and the emergence of two types of new regulated payment providers.
 Privacy and customer experience are among the most critical aspects that push new bank customers to complete the onboarding process.

 General Data Protection Regulation (GDPR) is a number of directives for the European Union (EU) that enhance the protection of the personal data of EU citizens.
 It also requires companies to comply with the latest rules and regulations that enhance the data privacy and security of every individual within the EU.
 These rules are strict and include many rules that increase the rights of data subjects.